What is stress and how can nutrients make a difference?

 …stress is directly linked to sleep because a healthy sleep helps us to recover from stressors

 Omega-3 fatty acids

 Omega-3 fatty acids belong to the group of essential fatty acids which means that they have vital roles in the metabolism, but the human body is unable to produce them endogenously.
 That being said, we need to consume Omega-3 fatty acids through our diet in order to function optimally.
 The list of benefits of Omega-3 fatty acids is very long, but one of those benefits is to enhance the body’s response to increased stress.
 Furthermore, Omega-3 fatty acids can reduce stress hormone levels even in healthy, non-stressed persons³.
-Optimising your Omega-3 status will also optimise your ability to cope with stress.
+Optimizing your Omega-3 status will also optimize your ability to cope with stress.

-Vitamin D is called the “sunny vitamin”, because it’s the only micronutrient where the main natural source is not food, but rather endogenous synthesis fueled by sunlight.
+Vitamin D is called the “sunny vitamin” because it’s the only micronutrient where the main natural source is not food, but rather an endogenous synthesis fueled by sunlight.
 Without adequate direct sun exposure, our bodies do not produce much of Vitamin D. In 2010, 29% of the American population was clinically insufficient in Vitamin D and 3% were reported as clinically deficient⁴.
 However, 77% of the population ranges below the optimal amounts for bone health⁵.
 Suboptimal Vitamin D levels are associated with lower sleep quality which is directly linked to your ability to cope with mental and physical stress as mentioned above⁶.
 Vitamin D also correlates with depressive symptoms and bad mood is one kind of mental stressor in our life⁷.

 Which other supplements can help with stress?